Skip to content

 Red (pause/rework):

-• Accuracy <85%
+• Accuracy below 85%

-• Hallucinations that can't be trained away
+• Hallucinations that cannot be trained away

 • Regression after a system or process change